rosefromthedead/kerux/design_choices.md

 Overall, the speed of Rust makes it suitable for a project like this, aiming to be an alternative to Synapse which has received criticism for being too slow.
-Also, the enforced correctness makes it easier to track things like incomplete or incorrect code.
+Also, the enforced correctness makes it easier to track things like incomplete or incorrect code (for example, warnings about unnecessary `mut`s often highlight unimplemented sections).

 ## Actix
 Pros: